 - To support your child’s independent learning, we use Google Classrooms which is part of G-Suite for Education.
 You and your child will be able to check any independent work that has been set by subject teachers.
 Many parents have found this extremely helpful in monitoring the work your child is doing at home, in particular when they are preparing for assessments.

 - Teachers are willing to provide support and advice on any area of concern in their subject.

 - At Bassingbourn Village College, we value the students’ well-being above all.
-We have a strong pastoral system – there are 8 tutors in each College, a College Achievement leader and Assistant College Achievement leader.
+We have a strong pastoral system – there are 5 Mentors in each Year Group, and Achievement Leaders for each year group.
 This ensures that you and your child will always have someone to talk to if there is something that is concerning you.

 - All our staff are regularly trained to provide a high standard of pastoral support.

 - Relevant staff are trained to support medical needs and in some cases, such as the use of epipens, all staff receive training.
 We have a medical policy in place which ensures that students with medical needs are fully supported.

 - Our expectations for learning policy; which includes guidance on expectations, rewards and sanctions is fully understood by all staff.

 - We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.